Jade Hallam Meander Falls Great Western Tiers

 Nestled within the Tasmanian Wilderness World Heritage Area, this challenging day walk takes you through temperate rainforest and culminates at a waterfall that cascades 130m over the lip of the Great Western Tiers.

-Following the course of the Meander River the walk takes in a wide range of vegetation types with many flowering understory plants such as Tasmanian Waratah and Leatherwood as well as iconic Tasmanian species of King Billy pine, Celery Top pine & Myrtle.
-The track is well-marked in most places, but is steep with an elevation gain of 470m over 5km.
+Following the course of the Meander River the walk takes in a wide range of vegetation types with many flowering understory plants such as Tasmanian waratah and leatherwood as well as iconic Tasmanian species of king billy pine, celery top pine & myrtle.
+The track is steep and rocky and has an elevation gain of 470m over 5km.

 There is a hybrid toilet and information board located at the car park.